-University Tutorial and Supplemental Instruction (UTSI)/University College of your first tutoring appointment, you will receive five hours of additional free tutoring.
+University Tutorial and Supplemental Instruction (UTSI)/University College

+All first time freshmen can receive six FREE hours of tutoring for this course and other selected subjects for this semester.
+Students must sign up and complete their first hour of tutoring by September 20th.
+To sign up, visit UTSI in 205 Ransom Hall/University College.
+Upon completion of your first tutoring appointment, you will receive five hours of additional free tutoring.
 Flexible tutoring hours are available from 7:00am - 9:00pm, seven days a week at secure locations on campus.
 All tutors receive extensive training.
-Find out more at www.uta.edu/Startstrong.
+Find out more at www.uta.edu/Startstrong